frap129/layman/README.md

 ### MasterStack

-`MasterStack` is inspired by dwm/dwl/river, but is my own take on it. implements a master window with a stack on the right side.
+`MasterStack` is inspired by dwm/dwl/river, but is my own take on it.
+It implements a master window with a stack on the right side.
 When a new window is created, it replaces master and master is placed on top of the stack.
-If the master window is deleted, the top of the stack replaces master.
-MasterStack implements a keybind for swapping.
+If the master window is deleted, the top of the stack replaces master. `MasterStack` implements a keybind for swapping.
 When swapping, the focused window is swapped with master.
-If the focused window is master, it gets swapped with the top of the stack.
-MasterStack also (partially) implements rotation.
+If the focused window is master, it gets swapped with the top of the stack. `MasterStack` also (partially) implements rotation.
 When rotating, master is moved to the bottom of the stack, and the top of the stack becomes the new master.
 This can be visualized as rotating the layout couter-clockwise by 1 window.